How and when do I get started?

 How many total credits are required?

 The full online MBA program consists of 64 credit-hours (16 courses).
-Concentration courses make up 12 credit-hours (3 courses) of the total.
-A dual concentration adds an additional 12 credit-hours.
+Elective courses make up 12 credit-hours (3 courses) of the total.

 Students with an educational background in business may be eligible to waive up to four foundation courses (16 credit-hours).
 Students with professional certifications (such as PMP or CPA) can apply to waive courses with content that is specific to that certification.
 Professional certification waivers are reviewed on a case-by -case basis.